From the first novel in the ELYSIUM'S PASSAGE series: THE ASCENT

 ‘Where?’
 I asked as I turned.
 ‘There’s no condor.’
 When I looked back up, he wasn’t there.
 Instead, he was standing behind me, fag still hanging out the side of his mouth.

 ‘What the… how in bloody hell did you get here?
 I didn’t see you come down, and I was standing right here.’

 ‘I jumped,’ he said.

-He must have thought this was funny, but I failed to see the humour considering we were now both stranded.
+He must have thought this was funny, but I failed to see the humor, considering we were now both stranded.

 ‘Here, take your backpack and hang on to my hand as we jump back up.’

-‘Okay James, all I need you to do is empty your mind and focus on where I was just sitting up there.
+‘Okay, James, all I need you to do is empty your mind and focus on where I was sitting above.
 That’s where I’m going.
 You’re invited to come along if you like.’

 Before I could think, he said: ‘Are you ready?
 Here we go!’